MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 If you have access to one or more projects, but not all projects, and you submit an organization-scoped query, you'll receive an error message.

 `"VS403496: The query results include data in one or more projects for which you do not have access.
 Add one or more projects filters to specify the project(s) you have access to in 'WorkItems' entity.
-If you are using $expand or navigation properties, project filter is required for those entities.
+If you're using $expand or navigation properties, project filter is required for those entities.
 More information can be found here: https://go.microsoft.com/fwlink/?LinkId=786441."`

 To learn more, see [Project and organization-scoped queries](../extend-analytics/account-scoped-queries.md).